Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 #### Settings generation

-Can be for client and server part if you want to split.
-The server part is usually used for complex algorithms, not to overload the user interface.
-The client part is needed for the processing »on the fly«.
+They can be for the client and server parts, if you need to split them.
+The server part is usually used for "complex" algorithms, so as not to overload the user interface.
+The client part is needed for »on the fly« processing.
-The Login, password for the repository with client part and branch for the client part, as well as the same field for backend are use if you want to generate the application in an existing repository.
+Login, password for the client part repository and branch for the client part, as well as similar fields for the backend part are used if you need to generate an application in an existing repository.
 If you do not have a repository yet, the designer will create a new repository on [Githab](https://github.com/) by the project name (it will generate and bind [ssh keys](https://ru.wikipedia.org/wiki/SSH)), and generates code in the created repository.
 In addition, the project may be published in `gh-pages`.
 It is also possible to change localization (the language which the designer displays) and the theme designer.